nwaughachukwuma/interactive-video/README.md

 I have implemented solutions 1, 2, 3(b), and 4.

+## Prerequisites
+- The project uses faker library to generate random comments to do this, ensure you have [json-server](https://github.com/typicode/json-server) installed globally.
+- Go to the dir `~src/assets/json` and run `json-server generator.js`.
+This would create a db-`timestamp`.json file which you should rename to comments.json

 ## Project setup
 Do the following to setup the project
 ```